 5. Real-Time Sales Updates: including social proof and actual real-time sales updates about products being purchases by other customers in order to drive other people to buy before all items are gone.
 Example: Sarah J. just bought this item—only 3 remaining!

-If you haven’t realized it, Amazon is a pro at implementing this technique across their website and throughout the entire sales process, as you can see in this example shared by Experiment Engine in a blog post about urgency:
+If you haven’t realized it, Amazon is a pro at implementing this technique across their website and throughout the entire sales process, as you can see in this example:

 Amazon is the most well-known example of an ecommerce website that uses urgency to drive sales, but you can find urgency in most ecommerce sites.
 To see more examples, explore this blog post from Shopify.